makrai/notes/guerner2307-geo-causal-probing.md

 # Abstract

-* The linear subspace hypothesis (Bolukbasi+ 2016):
+* The linear subspace hypothesis (Bolukbasi+ 2016)
-  * in a language model's representation space, all information about a concept such as verbal number is encoded in a linear subspace
+  * in a language model's representation space, all information about a concept eg verbal number is encoded in a linear subspace
 * auxiliary classification tasks to identify and evaluate candidate subspaces that might give support for this hypothesis
 * We: intrinsic criteria which characterize an ideal linear concept subspace